DannyRuchtie/3dtrack/README.md

 ## Keyboard Shortcuts

-- Press `V` to toggle visibility of the video feed, debug overlay, and controls
+- Press `1` to toggle visibility of the video feed, debug overlay, and controls

 ## Technical Details